leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

    <kbd><img alt="Confirming PO Line Rejection" src="../../images/usermanual/confirm-poline-reject.png"></kbd>

    When PO line confirm quantity or date or price is modified, a text dialog box appears to add comments.
 User can add short notes to track it further.
 The text box appears for each PO line.
 When there is no change in conf qty/date/price, the dialog box is not shown.

    <kbd><img alt="Confirming PO Line Textbox" src="../../images/usermanual/confirm-poline-textbox.png"></kbd>

+   On confirming a PO line with changes, buyer approval request with subject 'Confirm PO Request' is sent to the buyer.The buyer can review the changes and either select or reject the request.
+On succesful buyer approval, api call PPS001MI/ConfirmLine is made for the selected line of purchase order.

 - **Confirm without changes** :

    To confrim a PO line without changes, keep the conf qty/ conf date/ conf price as same as the requested date/ price/ qty.
 When a PO line is confirmed without changes, line is confirmed directly and no 'PO Confirm approval request' is not sent to the buyer.
 Confirmed line without any changes has a plain green indicator.

    <kbd><img alt="Confirming PO Line Without Changes" src="../../images/usermanual/confirm-with-changes.png"></kbd>

 Apart from confirmed and rejected indicators, there is a **waiting**/**Processing** indicator applied to a PO line before it moves to confirmed state.

 <kbd><img alt="Confirming PO Line Waiting" src="../../images/usermanual/poline-waiting-indicator.png"></kbd>

+On confirming PO lines without changes, api call (either realtime or cron based on the backend configuration ) PPS001MI/ConfirmLine is made for all the selected lines.

 ### Confirm All Lines

 When Confirm All Lines is selected , all the purhase order lines in a PO is confirmed with same Confirmed Quantity/Price/Date as the Requested Quantity/Price/Date.

 <kbd><img alt="My Accounts" src="../../images/usermanual/confirm-all-lines.png"></kbd>

+On selecting Confirm All, api call (either realtime or cron based on the backend configuration ) PPS001MI/ConfirmAll is made for all the lines of the purchase order.

 ## New in this version
 ### Confirm Multiple POs